Aschen/coding-challenge-ia-solver/README.md

 Take the entire text body and try to find an answer to any question inside, then write the result in the console.

-## Naming
+## History

-"Jaime la nature" was the name of the Chrome extension to cheat at the informatic cultur exam at Epitech.
+First name, "Jaime la nature" was the name of the Chrome extension to cheat at the informatic cultur exam at Epitech.
 This exam was a huge QCM so either you had edeitic memory or like 80% of the student you have cheat to succeed (but don't get caught!).

+Then due to legal complain of a famous French Coding Challenge provider based in Montpellier and own by an American company, I renamed the project into "Coding Challenge IA Solver" and published it to the Chrome Webstore

+## Confidentiality

+The extension does not collect any personal information.
+In fact, it's not connected to any server and it only make request to OpenAI API.